Chinggis City

-Chinggis City is a town in Mongolia located 290 km east of Ulaanbaatar.
-On November 18, 2013, the city was renamed to Chinggis City from its former name of Öndörkhaan in honor of Genghis Khan, who was born and possibly buried in the same province north of the city.
-Chinggis City serves as the capital of the province Khentii Aimag.
+Chinggis City, formerly Öndörkhaan, is a town in Mongolia located 290 km east of Ulaanbaatar.
+On 18 November 2013, the city was renamed to Chinggis City from its former name of Öndörkhaan in honor of Genghis Khan, who was born and possibly buried in the same province north of the city.
+Chinggis City serves as the capital of Khentii Province.

 History

 On 13 September 1971, Vice Chairman of the Chinese Communist Party Lin Biao died when a Hawker Siddeley Trident he was aboard crashed in Öndörkhaan.

 Geography and climate

 Geography

 Chinggis City shares its location with the Kherlen sum (municipality) and is the most populous part of the Khentii province.

 Climate

 Chinggis City experiences a semi-arid climate (Köppen BSk) with long, dry, frigid winters and short, very warm summers.
 It borders the Kherlen River and is located on a broad flat unprotected plain.
 In winter, when the river freezes over and the winds howl across the open steppe it can easily reach −40 C without the subtraction of wind chill.